wso2/docs-open-banking/en/docs/develop/dcr-for-data-publishing.md

 ```

 ##Configurations
-1. Add the classes that you extended to enable data publishing for the authentication flow in <IS_HOME>/ repository/ conf/
+1. Add the classes that you extended to enable data publishing for the Dynamic Client Registration flow in <IS_HOME>/ repository/ conf/
 deployment.toml as follows:
 ```toml
 [open_banking.dcr]